Berber Carpet: Description, Pros and Cons

-Before we dive into the pros and cons of Berber, it helps to know why Berber doesn’t tell you as much as you’d think about peformance.
+Before we dive into the pros and cons of Berber, it helps to know why Berber doesn’t tell you as much as you’d think about performance.

-Berber only tells you style of weave of the carpet.
+Berber only tells you the style of the weave of the carpet.
 This does affect how it performs t0 some degree, but there are other more important pieces of the puzzle.

 In particular, the carpet material you choose, and the carpet face weight matter more than the style.
 That said, the weave does make a difference in some performance areas, so let’s check those out: